eda-ricercatore/gulyas-scripts/notes/python.md

 ###	Object management

+"All objects in Python are said to be `first class.'
++ This means that all objects that can be named by an identifier have equal status.
++ It also means that all objects that can be named can be treated as data."
+	\cite[Chapter 3, section on "First-Class Objects," pp. 37]{Beazley2009}.

 + In the object-oriented programming (OOP) paradigm, an object (or an instance of a class) has a set of methods (member functions) and attributes (i.e., fields or data members) that enable manipulation (or control) of its behavior